Up to CHF 99

 Various evidence-based therapy options are available via telemedicine.
 Selection depends on the type and severity of your hair loss as well as your individual needs and medical requirements.

 Finasteride is available in Switzerland both as an oral medication and as a topical solution.
 More information can be found in our article Finasteride Prescription Switzerland.
-While the oral form acts systemically and lowers DHT levels throughout the body, topical finasteride aims to limit the effect locally to the scalp.
-Studies show that topical finasteride is effective while reducing systemic side effects [4] [5].
-In Switzerland, mainly 2.275 percent solutions are currently available.
+The oral form acts throughout the body and lowers DHT levels systemically.
+Topical finasteride aims to limit the effect locally to the scalp.
+Studies show that topical finasteride is effective; systemic side effects may be reduced.
+[4] [5]

-Minoxidil is also frequently prescribed and is available in various concentrations from 2 to 5 percent.
-It promotes scalp circulation and can stimulate hair growth.
-The combination of finasteride and minoxidil often shows better results in scientific studies than single-agent use [6].
+Minoxidil is also frequently used and is available in topical concentrations from 2 to 5 percent.
+It can influence growth phases and stimulate hair growth.
+Combinations of finasteride and minoxidil are discussed in scientific studies [6].
 Read more about minoxidil application and the comparison of topical and oral finasteride.

 Personalized Treatment with orva

-After the online consultation, you receive a prescription for your customized formulation.
+After the online consultation, you receive a prescription for a physician-prescribed formulation if suitable.
 Treatment is prepared by our partner pharmacy and delivered discreetly to your home.
-This process combines medical expertise with the convenience of digital health solutions and enables effective treatment without long waiting times or personal doctor visits.
+Medical review, pharmacy preparation, and delivery remain part of the same regulated digital process.

 Long-Term Accompaniment and Therapy Adjustment